socketsupply/socket/docs/build.md

 # Building apps

-Unlike electron, there is an official build tool built into Opkit.
-It can build, package and code-sign for all 3 major operating systems.
+Unlike electron, Opkit provides a build tool that can build, package and code-sign for all 3 major operating systems.

 ## Command